The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Traditionally, loans for big ticket items — like homes and cars — use the item being purchased as collateral.
-That way if the consumer stops making payments, the lender can seize that collateral to cover the unpaid debt.
+Traditionally, loans for big-ticket items — like homes and cars — use the item being purchased as collateral.
+If the consumer stops making payments, the lender can seize that collateral to cover the unpaid debt.

-An unsecured personal loan has no collateral.
-Instead, just as with credit cards, if the borrower can’t pay, creditors can report the default to the credit bureaus and go to court to force collection since there is nothing to be repossessed.
+An unsecured auto loan — or a personal loan used to purchase a car — requires no collateral.
+Instead, if the borrower can’t pay, creditors can report the default to the credit bureaus and go to court to force collection since there is nothing to be repossessed.